apache/metron/metron-stellar/stellar-common/README.md

   * Returns: True if the string is a valid URL and false if otherwise.

 ### `JOIN`
-  * Description: Joins the components in the list of strings with the specified delimiter.
+  * Description: Joins the non-null items in the iterable as strings with the specified delimiter.
+Null items are dropped.
   * Input:
-    * list - List of strings
+    * iterable - Java iterable (e.g. List, LinkedHashSet, etc.) of items treated as strings
     * delim - String delimiter
   * Returns: String